PoODL-CES/Genomics_learning_workshop/variant_filter_description.md

 ##  Missingness per Sample: imiss_0.6
 This filter removes samples with >60% missing genotype data.

-**Why?**
+** Why 60%?

+* Strikes a balance between data quality and dataset retention
+* Removes samples or sites with excessive missing genotypes, which can skew analyses
+* Still retains enough data for statistical power in most population-level studies

+ ** Why not 70% or 80%?

+* Looser thresholds allow too much missing data, which can:
+* Distort PCA or clustering
+* Reduce confidence in allele frequency estimates
+* Introduce noise in GWAS or selection scans

+Choosing 60% is a moderate and commonly used cutoff that helps ensure data reliability without being overly restrictive.

+**Benefits**

-Highly incomplete samples can bias analyses like PCA or ADMIXTURE
+* Highly incomplete samples can bias analyses like PCA or ADMIXTURE

-Improves dataset reliability by keeping well-covered samples
+* Improves dataset reliability by keeping well-covered samples